BolajiEdu/Adversarial-Tool-Research/README.md

-# Keylogger: Simulating CyberAttacks
+# Offensive Security Research & Tool Analysis
 Keylogger For Window Devices
 Disable windows security before installing then use the website(console) to monitor and listen to every keystroke.
 Go to task manager, search for the file and end task when you done.
-# Offensive Security Research & Tool Analysis

 ## About This Repository
 This repository contains educational security research projects and proof-of-concept tools developed in controlled, isolated lab environments.
 The purpose is to **understand adversary techniques from a defender's perspective** and improve detection capabilities through hands-on exploration.